Favourited 295 times

 The rural life is quite beautiful.
 The landscape, friendly people, and unusual wildlife might be something you have never experienced.
 We are very easy going open minded and not really defined by any culture.
 We are non judgmental and allow people to be who they are.
 We will share with you our home and spaces.
 Our ways of cooking and living.
 New ideas about life, knowledge of building materials, construction techniques, growing food, and food storage.
 We can help you to improve your English, German, or Spanish.

 We are building many natural structures.
 Mostly including cob, straw, light straw clay, roundwood timbers, and dry stacked stone foundations.
 We need the help of others for many tasks.
 Most of the projects around here are infrastructure oriented.
-Some help in the garden and initial orcharding (planting trees in fall) Land clearing, harvesting stones, digging, compacting soils, erecting dry stone foundations are some of the initial works that will take place.
+Some help in the garden, land clearing, harvesting stones, digging, compacting soils, erecting dry stone foundations are some of the daily works that take place.
 There will always be something to do.
 All help here is very basic.
 Keeping it simple and enjoying the surroundings.

-We have a cabin that can sleep up to 5 people and tent camping.
+We have a one room cabin that can sleep up to 5 people, tent camping, and a fifth wheel camper that sleeps 3.
 Composting toilet.
 Hot showers.
-All food provided.
-We eat mostly plant based but can accommodate most diets with no problem.
+All basic food provided.
+We can accommodate most diets with no problem.
 We will be cooking most the time, but you are encouraged to cook for everyone as well.
 We like to have fun too!!!
 We are still young and enjoy some drinks and a good bonfire.